 Western gorillas can climb trees, but they usually are in villages or troops of at least 30 individuals.
 Troops are led by an older dominant man, who is sometimes known as Silverback due to his otherwise dark hair.

-Although Gorillas have an upright position, they prefer to travel with their hands up and down with their knuckles and feet.
+Although Gorillas are upright, they prefer to travel with their hands up and down with their knuckles and feet.
 The leader of the troops will demonstrate his strength by challenging other adult male gorillas.

-Gorilla troops have home ranges of anywhere from 2 square kilometers to 40 square kilometers but do not defend these areas from other groups of gorillas.
+Gorilla troops have homes ranging from 2 square kilometers to 40 square kilometers but do not defend these areas from other groups of gorillas.

 The apes move around their home range as their alpha male leader chooses, eating fruit, leaves, shoots, tree bark and pulp, bamboo, and wild celery.
 Insects are sometimes eaten as a supplement to this vegetarian diet.

 Gorillas are social animals but live in smaller family groups than other wild gorillas, with 4 to 8 individuals making up a typical troop.
-There can be as many as 30 gorillas in a single troop, however.
+However, there can be as many as 30 gorillas in a single troop.

 They move about on the ground most of the time despite their ability to climb since their weight makes them more comfortable on the forest floor.